-A review of the information used to assemble this report indicates that a number of developments in tropical forests are possible in coming years, including the following.
+A review of the information used to assemble the survey reported here indicates that a number of developments in tropical forests are possible in coming years, including the following.

-- A continued expansion of planted forests and the use of agricultural tree crops for timber may reduce timber-demand pressure on the natural forest by supplying an increasing proportion of wood production, although it may also cause more deforestation, as might an increased demand for biofuels. - Declining timber prices, increased prices for agricultural products and/or a larger shift to emerging markets could undermine efforts towards SFM.
+- A continued expansion of planted forests and the use of agricultural tree crops for timber may reduce timberdemand pressure on the natural forest by supplying an increasing proportion of wood production, although it may also cause more deforestation, as might an increased demand for biofuels. - Declining timber prices, increased prices for agricultural products and/or a larger shift to emerging markets could undermine efforts towards SFM. - A flow of funds for REDD+ and other forest services could stimulate increases in the capacity to manage, monitor and police forests; it could also induce efforts in reforestation and forest restoration.